7 Steps To Breaking Your Dog's Barking Habit

 Why do dogs bark?

-Learn your dog's language
+Decoding your dog's bark

 Break the barking habit

-1. Keep calm!
+1. Stay calm!

-The best way to get your dog to stop barking is to start by teaching them the quiet command.
+The best way to get your dog to stop barking is to start by teaching him the quiet command.
 You can do this by rewarding them when they listen carefully.
 Once they get the hang of it, the barking will eventually stop.

 3. Create distraction